 There are some daily activities where you can not actively listen.
 These are activities that demand your full attention.
-For example, you cannot study for your physics exam and actively listen an Italian podcast.
-Your mind is fully occupied with studying physics.
+For example, you cannot study for your physics exam and actively listen to an Italian podcast.
+Studying physics will occupy your mind leaving no room for something else.

-But there are many tasks you do daily that are second nature.
+But there are many tasks you do every day that are second nature.
 In other words, you have done them so many times that you do them without thinking.
 So while doing these tasks, you could plug your headphones in and make this time even more productive.

-First of all, you must listen to things that are interesting to you.
-Please, start by listening to things that won’t involve any effort on your part to pay attention to them.
+First of all, you must listen to things that you find interesting.
+Please, start by listening to content that will not involve effort on your part to pay attention.

-And based on your level of Italian (or any other language you’re learning), accordingly, you choose the content of the audio.
-Thus, if you’re only starting, you should choose stuff that’s designed for kids.
+And based on your level of Italian (or any other language you are learning), accordingly choose the audio content.
+Thus, if you are only starting, you should select material designed for kids.
 As your level of Italian gets higher, you may have more options.

 Do you understand baseball?
-Once you’ve advanced in the language you’re learning, you could also set your infielders for a double play.
-In other words, select audio content that enables you to learn something you’re interested in.
-But at the same time learn it in Italian.
+Once you have advanced in the language you are learning, you could also set your infielders for a double play.
+In other words, select audio content that enables you to acquire knowledge of something you are interested in learning.
+But at the same time, learn it in Italian.

-I’m not the only one suggesting podcasts for learning languages.
-You could check what some other bloggers suggest too.
+I am not the only one suggesting podcasts for learning languages.
+You could check the advice of other bloggers too.

-So, a boring activity like mowing the lawn can become a very productive time in which:
+So, a tedious activity like mowing the lawn can become a very productive time in which:

-1. You’ll end up having your lawn mowed.
+1. You will end up having your lawn mowed.

-2. You’ll learn more about quantum physics (although it may seem to be it’s a topic that’s quite advanced if you’re interested in it, why not listen to people talking about it in Italian?).
+2. You will learn more about quantum physics (imagining you are interested in it).
+Although it may seem to be an advanced topic, why not listen to people talking about it in Italian?

-3. You’ll progress in your comprehension of Italian.
+3. You will progress in your comprehension of Italian.

 Using podcasts and audiobooks in Italian:

-But there’s a platform that I’ve recently joined, and personally checked out.
-Hence, I would like to share with you what I discovered.
+But there is a platform that I have recently joined, and it focuses on listening.
+I want to share with you my discovery.

-I didn’t know about this resource when I was learning Italian and I lament I didn’t take advantage of it.
-However, you don’t have to repeat my story.
+I did not know about this platform when I was learning Italian.
+And I lament I did not take advantage of it.
+However, you do not have to repeat my story.

 The name of the platform is Innovative Languages.
-It delivers podcasts (but it also has quite a lengthy section of videos).
+It delivers a podcast-style language learning course.

-I joined the Italian unit of Innovative Languages which is Italianpod101.
-Besides Italian, there are 33 languages more on the platform you could learn.
+I joined the Italian unit of Innovative Languages, which is Italianpod101.
+Besides Italian, there are other 33 languages on the platform you could check.

-I’m sure you have comprehended the importance of listening to your target language as much as you can.
-For you, I recommend that you check out Innovative Languages podcasts.
-Therefore, click here to read more about Italianpod101.
+I’m sure you have comprehended the importance of listening to your target language.
+Start today exploring the options you have to fill your day with Italian.
+And I also recommend you check out Innovative Languages podcasts.
+Click here to read more about Italianpod101.